Smart Size Chart

 To integrate the Smart Size Chart on your site, follow these quick steps

-Bold Metrics requires you to install a Private Shopify App, which grants Bold Metrics API access to your product data.
+Bold Metrics requires you to install a Custom Shopify App, which grants Bold Metrics API access to your product data.
 We check your product catalog daily to check for product updates so your customers will get recommendations for the latest products.

-From your Shopify admin, go to Apps in the left navigation bar.
+Click Apps in the left navigation bar.

 Click Develop apps.

-Click Create app.
+Click the Create app button.

-In the search toolbar, search products, and select read_products.
+In the Search toolbar, search products, and select read_products.

 Bold Metrics requires product data for products Bold Metrics will support.
 Depending on the product types and available data, your team may be asked to fill out a product template, provide a feed via FTP, or expose data in the browser.